quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

 ### 4. Testing Framework
 - **Automated Unit Tests:**
-  A series of tests (using Catch2) ensure that every component—from option pricing to data analysis—functions correctly.
+  A series of tests (using Catch2) ensure that every component, from option pricing to data analysis, functions correctly.

 # Build and Run Instructions